A prepaid contracting business:

 How to apply

-You will need to complete an application form, provide a security, provide a copy of a sales contract or invoice and pay a licensing fee.
-To get started, follow these instructions to save and open the application and other applicable forms.
+You will need to provide information on your business, provide a security, provide a copy of a sales contract or invoice and pay a licensing fee.
+To get started, follow these instructions to save and open the application form below.

 Trouble opening or completing PDF forms?